roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-11 ****** byStoryTeller07© Jane carefully reached for her mistresses sex.
+Jane carefully reached for her mistresses sex.
 It looked as though someone else's hand was between her mistresses thighs.
 It was even weirder watching her hand playing between the lips, watching the clit emerge.

  'Your lips still aren't as big as mine,' Jane worriedly spoke.